playwrigkt/skript/README.md

 The second example uses JDBC and AMQP.
-To change this implementaiton, we dont' have to reimplement any of the `Skripts`, we just have to change the venue object that we use to generate `Stage` objects.
+To change this implementaiton, we dont' have to reimplement any of the `Skripts`, we just have to change the stageManager object that we use to generate `Stage` objects.

 ```
 val amqpConnectionFactory: ConnectionFactory by lazy {